madrisan/madrisan.github.io/_posts/2020-12-12-nagios-plugins-linux-v28.md

 date: 2020-12-12
 language: en
 location: The Opensource World
 summary: Nagios Plugins for Linux v28 is out!
+The new plugin check_pressure has been added and the plugins have been ported to Linux Alpine.
 ---

 The version 28 of the Nagios Plugins for Linux ("*Alpine Hike*") is available